 This is important because if you cask that check, and the check contains these words, you may stuck with the amount on the check, and will not be able to demand more.

 This is true even if you strike or cross out those words on the check.
 California Commercial Code 3311 states, if there is a dispute as to the amount owed, and that the payment is made with a restriction or condition (payment in full, full and final settlement), then you are prevented from pursuing any additional money for that claim.
 This is true even if you strike the condition/words contained on the check.

-While I don't recommend anyone deal with the insurance company on any matter unless you are fully aware of all of the risks, if you do decide to negotiate with the insurance company adjuster, make sure you review the check carefully if you dispute the amount of the settlement in any way.
+While I don't recommend anyone deal with the insurance company on any matter unless you are fully aware of all of the risks, you should look into hiring a personal injury attorney instead.
+But if you do decide to negotiate with the insurance company adjuster, make sure you review the check carefully if you dispute the amount of the settlement in any way.

 If you do receive a check and it does contain these words, hold off on cashing the check.
 Or return the check directly to the insurance company.